RichardBradley/liquibase.github.com/documentation/existing_project.md

 ---
 layout: default
-title: Starting Liquibase on an Existing project
+title: Starting Liquibase on an Existing project | Liquibase Docs
 ---

 # Adding Liquibase on an Existing project